A Grand Unification of Quantum Algorithms: From QSP to QSVT

 Grover's celebrated quantum search algorithm~\cite{grover1996fast}, which is similar in character to the above, can easily be derived from the construction of amplitude amplification.
 In the search problem, some computational basis state $|A_0\>$ is unknown, but an oracle is given that implements \be A_\pi = e^{i\pi |A_0\>\<A_0|}\,, \ee and the goal is to create a quantum state close to $|A_0\>$ using as few queries to the oracle as possible.
 The search algorithm solves this problem by choosing $U = H^{\otimes n}$ (Hadamards on all the qubits in the search space), and starting with $|B_0\> = |0\>$.
-Note that since $|A_0\>$ is a computational basis state, $\<A_0 |U|B_0\> = 2^{-n/2} = 1/\sqrt{N}$ because $U|B_0\> = |\psi\>$ is an equal superposition over all $N$ basis states in the search space.
-This means that the amplitude amplification algorithm can be applied, with the specific case of $a$ being known, meaning we choose all the $\phi_k = \pi$.
-This choice implies that \bea U B_\phi U^\dagger = e^{i\pi H^{\otimes n} |0\>\<0| H^{\otimes n}} = I - 2|\psi\>\<\psi|\,, \eea which can be recognized as Grover's ``inversion about mean'' iterate.
-In this case, since $a=\frac{1}{\sqrt{N}}$ is known, it suffices to choose $\phi_k = \pi$ for all $k$, which produces an oscillating polynomial \cite{PhysRevLett.113.210501}.
-This monotonically increases the matrix element up to $d \approx \lceil \pi/(2\sin^{-1} a) \rceil$ steps, which may be seen by noting that each application of the signal rotation operator rotates through an angle $2\sin^{-1} a$, and the target state is at most an angle $\pi$ away, similar to the argument used to derive the complexity of Grover's algorithm in ~\cite{nielsen2010quantum}.
+Note that since $|A_0\>$ is a computational basis state, $\<A_0 |U|B_0\> = 2^{-n/2} = 1/\sqrt{N}$ because $U|B_0\> = |\psi_0\>$ is an equal superposition over all $N$ basis states in the search space.
+This means that the amplitude amplification algorithm can be applied, with the specific case of $a=1/\sqrt{N}$ being known, meaning we choose all the $\phi_k = \pi$ for all $k$.
+This choice implies that \bea U B_\phi U^\dagger = e^{i\pi H^{\otimes n} |0\>\<0| H^{\otimes n}} = I - 2|\psi_0\>\<\psi_0|\,, \eea which can be recognized as Grover's ``inversion about mean'' iterate.
+This choice also produces an oscillating polynomial that monotonically increases the matrix element up to $d \approx \lceil \pi/(2\sin^{-1} a) \rceil$ steps~\cite{PhysRevLett.113.210501}.
+This may be seen by noting that each application of the signal rotation operator rotates through an angle $2\sin^{-1} a$, and the target state is at most an angle $\pi$ away, similar to the argument used to derive the query complexity of Grover's algorithm in ~\cite{nielsen2010quantum}.
 The amplitude amplification algorithm thus gives Grover's quantum search algorithm in this limit, and the number of oracle calls required is $d \approx \pi/(2 \sin^{-1} a) = \pi/(2\sin^{-1}(1/\sqrt{N})) = O(\sqrt{N})$, the known performance of Grover's algorithm.
 Once more, a similar result will be discussed in Section~\ref{sec:Search}, where the flow from qubitization to QSVT to fixed point amplitude amplification will be applied more generally.